Caruychen/42Hive-Github-Vogsphere-Actions/README.md

 # 42Hive-Github-Vogsphere-Actions

-This action allows you to focus on setting up your work for a public repository on your personal Github page, and automate the submission process for vogsphere submission.
+This workflow pipeline allows you to focus on setting up your work to push to a personal Github Repository, and automate the submission process for vogsphere submission.

+Why you say?
+Investing a bit of time to build a workflow pipeline at the start of your project allows you to be more efficient in the long run.
+Imagine that you want to showcase your work on a public repository to potential employers.
+You want to include a descriptive README file, the pdf of the project, test files, and have a well organised folder structure built to your liking.
+Doing this in parallel with the school projects at Hive, which has very strict requirements for what you can and cannot include in a project repository, means you'll need to work on 2 separate repositories.
+Creating and working on 2 separate repositories for the same project is inefficient and tedious, especially since much of the work in both repositories overlap with each other.
+This also has the added complexity of making sure both repositories have the latest work.
+Therefore, the idea behind this is to allow you to set up your workflow such that you ONLY have to focus on one thing, building and pushing work for a personal Github repository.
+The rest (that is cloning, adding to, committing and pushing for the vogsphere repository) will be automated by the Github Actions, so you don't have to worry about it.

 ## Usage
 In your current working repository, add a directory from the root of the repository: ./.github/workflows